image

 Introduction

-By grasping the nuances of project and programme management, professionals can better address the challenges of modern business environments and drive sustainable growth.
+By grasping the nuances of these two management approaches, organisations can better navigate the complexities of the modern business environment, improve their success rates, and drive sustainable growth.

 Understanding projects and programmes